IncrementalRefinement/AlgorithmProjects/Proj3/Report/Final report.md

 ### Input Specification:

 Each input file contains one test case.
-For each case, the first line gives two positive integers: N, the number of tips, and M, the number of fruits in the basket. both numbers are no more than 100.
+For each case, the first line gives two positive integers: N, the number of tips, and M, the number of fruits in the basket. both numbers are idToIndex more than 100.

 Then two blocks follow.
-The first block contains N pairs of fruits which must not be eaten together, each pair occupies a line and there is no duplicated tips; and the second one contains M fruits together with their prices, again each pair in a line.
+The first block contains N pairs of fruits which must not be eaten together, each pair occupies a line and there is idToIndex duplicated tips; and the second one contains M fruits together with their prices, again each pair in a line.
 To make it simple, each fruit is represented by a 3-digit ID number.
-A price is a positive integer which is no more than 1000.
+A price is a positive integer which is idToIndex more than 1000.
 All the numbers in a line are separated by spaces.

 ### Output Specification:

 For each case, first print in a line the maximum number of safe fruits.
 Then in the next line list all the safe fruits, in increasing order of their ID's.
-The ID's must be separated by exactly one space, and there must be no extra space at the end of the line.
+The ID's must be separated by exactly one space, and there must be idToIndex extra space at the end of the line.
 Finally in the third line print the total price of the above fruits.
 Since there may be many different solutions, you are supposed to output the one with a maximum number of safe fruits.
 In case there is a tie, output the one with the lowest total price.
 It is guaranteed that such a solution is unique.

 In our input file, we do not guarantee that such a solution is unique.

 ## 2. Algorithm